openstack/operations-guide/doc/ops-guide/source/ch_arch_scaling.rst

 -  Cells and regions, which segregate an entire cloud and result in running separate Compute deployments.

--  Availability zones and host aggregates, which merely divide a single Compute deployment.
+-  :term:`Availability zones <availability zone>` and host aggregates, which merely divide a single Compute deployment.

 The table below provides a comparison view of each segregation method currently provided by OpenStack Compute.